CristianoBNoronha/CristianoBNoronha/README.md

 I`m a C# backend developer, 40 years old, have two sons, who I completely love.
 I am creative, audacious a lot, and a software development enthusiast.

 While creating a web-store, by editing website templates, I started learning about software development, and didn't stop till now.
-First I did a Python course, than I knew C#, which I have identity.
-I have been studing .NET development, and practicing a lot, since that.
+First I did a Python course, than I knew C#, which I have hard identity, and I've been studing .NET development, and practicing a lot, since that.

 Thank you for visiting my profile.
 And, if you like to, you can send me a message.